 OM3 and OM4 are two common types multimode fiber used in local area networks, typically in backbone cabling between telecommunications rooms and in the data center between main networking and storage area network (SAN) switches.
 Both of these fiber types are considered laser-optimized 50/125 multimode fiber, meaning they both have a 50μm micron diameter core and a 125μm diameter cladding, which is a special coating that prevents light from escaping the core.
 Both fiber types use the same connectors, the same termination and the same transceivers—vertical-cavity surface emitting lasers (VCSELs) that emit infrared light a 850 nanometers(nm).
 OM3 is fully compatible with OM4.
 With so many similarities, and often manufactured with the same color aqua cable jacket and connectors, it can be difficult to tell these two fiber types apart.
-So, what’s the difference between them?
+So, what’s the difference between OM3 vs OM4?
 Do these two types fiber refer to the same thing?

 Attenuation is the reduction in power of the light signal as it is transmitted (dB).
 Attenuation is caused by losses in light through the passive components, such as cables, cable splices, and connectors.
-As mentioned above the connectors are the same so the difference in OM3 and OM4 performance is in the loss (dB) in the cable.
+As mentioned above the connectors are the same so the performance difference in OM3 vs OM4 is in the loss (dB) in the cable.
 OM4 fiber causes lower losses due its construction.
 The maximum attenuation allowed by the standards is shown below.
 You can see that using OM4 will give you lower losses per meter of cable.
 The lower losses mean that you can have longer links or have more mated connectors in the link.

 Maximum attenuation allowed at 850nm: OM3 <3.5 dB/Km; OM4 <3.0 dB/Km